 Child Welfare: An effort addressing the service redesign issues confronting the child welfare system, resulted in a publication "Promising Bay Area Practices for the Redesign of Child Welfare Services" distributed in 2002 to opinion leaders and the media throughout California.

-Welfare Reform: Following enactment of the 1996 TANF legislation and the completion of the 1998 county plans to implement the CalWORKs program, a series of case studies were developed to capture promising and innovative programs and practices implemented among the BASSC member agencies.
-A listing of these case studies is available in Changing Welfare Services Case Studies of Local Welfare Reform Programs and are available from our Publications section.
+Welfare Reform: Following enactment of the 1996 TANF legislation and the completion of the 1998 county plans to implement the CalWORKs program, case studies were developed to capture promising and innovative programs and practices implemented among the BASSC member agencies.